 Use tools (like Sharpen’s) to help you identify coaching moments and have more time for coaching, itself.

 “We use a lot of different tools to proactively surface coaching opportunities to managers.
 That way managers don’t have to spend their time looking for coaching opportunities, they can just spend their time actually coaching. “– Murph Krajewski, SVP of Marketing, Sharpen

 Coaching and training CAN fit into your daily workflow.
 Learn how.

 Don’t Frankenstein your omnichannel.

-“Our belief at Sharpen is that omnichannel shouldn’t be a DIY project.
+“Omnichannel shouldn’t be a DIY project.
 If there’s a company out there or a tech leader listening, omnichannel isn’t your problem.
-It’s ours (your partner vendor’s).
-And if you’re cobbling something together, you’re wasting time, you’re wasting money, you’re wasting effort, and you’re wasting data,” said Murph.
+It’s ours.
+And if you’re cobbling something together, you’re wasting time, you’re wasting money, you’re wasting effort, and you’re wasting data,” Murph said.

 Empower your team.